quanvuong/TD3/README.md

 # Addressing Function Approximation Error in Actor-Critic Methods

-PyTorch implementation of Twin Delayed Deep Deterministic Policy Gradients (TD3).
-If you use our code or data please cite the [paper](https://arxiv.org/abs/1802.09477).
+A port of the official PyTorch implementation of Twin Delayed Deep Deterministic Policy Gradients (TD3) to Python 3 with a few additional changes:

-Method is tested on [MuJoCo](http://www.mujoco.org/) continuous control tasks in [OpenAI gym](https://github.com/openai/gym).
-Networks are trained using [PyTorch 0.4](https://github.com/pytorch/pytorch) and Python 2.7.
+1. trange from the tqdm package is used to display progress bar

 ### Usage
 The paper results can be reproduced exactly by running: